Best Low Response Time and Input Lag IPS VA Gaming Monitors 2019

 IPS monitors offer wider viewing angles and better color accuracy than their TN panel counterparts.
 This greatly improves the gaming visual experience.

-6 Good IPS PC Gaming Monitors for 2016
+The 6 Top IPS Gaming Monitors for the Money in 2019

 Asus PG279Q vs Acer XB271HU Gaming Monitor

 So, if you're looking at this price point, what are the differences that you'll find between the two?
-Having looked at both monitors I'd say the
+Here's a quick summary.

-Having looked at both monitors side by side, I'd first like to say that both of them are some of the better-looking monitors I've ever seen.
+When you see both of these monitors side by side, the first thing you'll notice is that their some of the better-looking monitors you've ever seen.
 G-Sync makes an amazing difference and the higher refresh rate with it is something you'll have to experience for yourself.
-I'd give the slight edge overall in the picture category to the PG279Q as the colors just seemed to pop very slightly more.
+I'd give the slight edge overall in the picture category to the Asus PG279Q Swift as the colors just seemed to pop very slightly more.

-Out of the box the Asus model feels a bit better constructed than the XB271HU and has a few more features as well.
-One of these features is the joystick on the back, which makes navigating the menu much simpler than what you'll get on the Asus.
+Out of the box the Asus model feels a bit better constructed than and has a few more features as well.
+One of these features is the joystick on the back, which makes navigating the menu much simpler than what you'll get on the Asus. the Acer Predator XB271HU

 165Hz vs 144Hz vs 120Hz - Does it Make a Difference?